LadyLockheed/gameboy-get-users/README.md

 I also took the chance to build a responsive, mobile-first app.
 This is something I did not get much experience with in previous jobs, so I wanted to practice it as well.

+I can honestly not take any credit for the spinner.
+I found it online, and decided to use it since it was easy to grasp how it worked and how I could tinker with it if I wanted to, and I do not want to copy paste code without knowing what it does.

 ## TODO:S
 I wanted to organize all the fonts and colors into a single file using CSS variables for better structure.
 However, by the time I realized I was reusing many fonts and colors, I had already invested significant time into the app and needed to scope a bit.